The Poised To Triple Methodology: Your Guide To Hitting It Big In The Stock Market

-FYI, many of our picks will entail bottom-fishing among small-cap value stocks.
+FYI, many of our picks will entail bottom-fishing small-cap value stocks.
 Performance-wise, this equity asset class has dominated all others for 6 decades running.
 It is also the class with the least amount of institutional competition.
-Thus, you’re not dealing with companies are being closely researched by over by 500 MBAs.
+Thus, you’re not dealing with companies that are being extensively researched by 500 MBAs.

 You want to avoid this sort of competition if you can help it.
 Trust me.
-Pipeline Data invests thousands of dollars every week into research to help buy-side institutions to predict the quarterly performance of larger companies like ORCL.
-You don’t want to compete with our resources, experience, and expertise on that front ;^)
+Every week, Pipeline Data invests thousands of dollars into research so we can help buy-side institutions predict the quarterly performance of larger companies like ORCL.
+Unless you’re an industry expert, you don’t want to compete with that level of research, experience.

 Focusing on smaller companies gives smaller investors a distinct advantage.
 Such an advantage is rare in today’s market environment.

 This is where the likes of Warren Buffet cut their teeth.
-In fact, he has said that he would never have abandoned this asset class if he hadn’t become too rich to be able to invest in such small companies (his typical position often represents several-times the entire market cap of my picks!).
+In fact, Warren Buffet once said that he would never have abandoned this asset class if he hadn’t become so rich.
+Once you have billions like him, investing in such small companies becomes virtually impossible (his typical position often represents several-times the entire market cap of my picks!).
 I hope this helps to illustrate the point.

 p.s.
 One last thing — I donate a fair amount of time to this endeavor.
 As such, I have carefully chosen how to allocate this time.
-I don’t provide timing calls on when to buy or sell (though we may be adding this feature in the near future, by recruiting some top-notch trading talent).
-Also, I don’t disclose my specific trading actions, though that may also change in the future.
-In the meantime, suffice it to say that I’m a big proponent of the risk and reward methods described herein.
+I don’t typically provide timing calls on when to buy or sell.
+However, my good friend Zev Spiro offers this service via PTT Research.
+Also, for the sake of having some privacy in my life, I don’t disclose my specific trades or other personal information.
+This Methodology is meant to provide enough insight into how I think.
+Suffice it to say that I’m a big proponent of the risk and reward methods described herein.